dokku/dokku/docs/deployment/remote-commands.md

 ## Behavioral modifiers

-Dokku also supports certain command-line arguments that augment it's behavior.
-If using these over ssh, you must use the form `ssh -t dokku@dokku.me -- <command>` in order to avoid ssh interpretting Dokku arguments for itself.
+Dokku also supports certain command line arguments that augment its behavior.
+If using these over SSH, you must use the form `ssh -t dokku@dokku.me -- <command>` in order to avoid SSH interpretting Dokku arguments for itself.

 ```
 --quiet                suppress output headers